cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 defined on the internal representations unless specified in this document.

-## Internal utility functions and constants
+## Internal constants

-The following functions are defined on field elements, and are used to implement the other ristretto255 functions.
-Implementations **MUST NOT** expose these to their API consumers.
+This document references the following constant field element values.

-This document references the following constants:
+Implementations **MUST NOT** expose them to their API consumers.

 * `D` = 37095705934669439343138083508754565189542113879843219016388785533085940283555
   * This is the Edwards d parameter for Curve25519, as specified in Section 4.1 of [@RFC7748].